Experienced • Established • Effective

 Alternative methods

-Preferably, the Portland, Oregon, employer uses a merit-based system, or some system that does not target or disproportionately affect their protected employees.
+Preferably, the Lake Oswego, Oregon, employer uses a merit-based system, or some system that does not target or disproportionately affect their protected employees.
 Such systems individually evaluate employees based on neutral bases, like performance, experience, etc.

 Some employers look to simply minimize the potential risk of litigation by offering benefits in exchange for a waiver or release of their potential discrimination claims, like those enforced by the Equal Employment Opportunity Commission, like the Age Discrimination in Employment Act, Title VII and the Americans with Disabilities Act (ADA), and the Equal Pay Act.